buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcPortsAndWaterwaysDomain/PropertyEnumerations/PEnum_ProcessDirection.md

 # PEnum_ProcessDirection

-A property enumeration for the direction of travel of items within the process.
+A property enumeration for the direction of travel of items within the process.<!-- end of definition -->

 ## Items